dockstore/cwlavro/README.md

 This demonstrates how to auto-generate Java classes from the CWL specification.
 Dependencies are the schema-salad project (used to convert the CWL specification into a standard Avro schema) and the cwltool project (used to convert yml-based CWL documents into json).
+These dependencies are used via [heterodon](https://github.com/broadinstitute/heterodon)

 ## Instantiate CWL documents as Java objects